 Now, about those Flowers and Florets.
 Last night I decided to roast delicata squash and cauliflower together and then toss them with a curry sauce.
 I probably should have chopped the squash into cubes, but I just couldn’t do that to something so beautifully shaped.
 So I sliced the squash instead, hoping for a daisy-like shape, and it worked pretty well, but cubes would have been easier to mix with the sauce.

 The wonderful thing about delicata squash is that no matter how you slice it, the skin is edible.
 I kept the seasoning light in this recipe to complement–not overpower–the sweet taste of the roasted vegetables.

 Roasted Delicata Squash and Cauliflower with Curry Sauce

-Preheat the oven to 400F.
-Oil or spray a large rectangular baking dish.
+- Preheat the oven to 400F.
+Oil or line a large rectangular baking dish with parchment paper.

 - Prepare the squash by peeling it (not necessary with delicata, but necessary for all others), removing the seeds, and slicing it or cutting it into 1/2-inch cubes.
 Cut the cauliflower into medium-sized florets.
 Place squash and cauliflower into the baking dish, mist them with canola oil, and sprinkle with freshly-ground black pepper.
 Put into the oven.
 Bake for 15 minutes, stir, and check for doneness.
 Check again every 5 minutes until squash is tender--a fork should be able to pierce it easily, but it is not falling apart.
 Remove from oven and toss with sauce (below).